duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 ![Zeppelin Banner](assets/zeppelinbanner.jpg)

 # Useful resources
-Throughout the installation you might run into things you are not familair with, here are a list of some resources you can use to find out more about the things you're doing
+Throughout the installation, you might run into things you are not familiar with, here is a list of some resources you can use to find out more about the things you're doing
 - [Google](https://google.com) (^:
 - [MariaDB Docs](https://mariadb.com/kb/en/documentation/)
 - [Nginx Docs](https://nginx.org/en/docs/)